ArturAralin/express-rest-preset/README.md

-# Just preset for REST app
+# Preset for REST application on Node.js

----

-TODOs
+## What includes?
+* api endpoints
+* configured logger
+* router wrapper
+* organized configs
+* and see package.json